-Why I’m passionate about wanting to grow my own herb/vegetable garden, and why I want to share this experience with you all.
+This is why I’m passionate about wanting to grow my own herb/vegetable garden.
 I grew up watching my mother grew everything.
 She has a green thumb, for me not much.
-Planting for her was a way of life.
+Farming for her was a way of life.
 Back in Thailand she was a farmer.
 She grew and raised farm animals.
 Then in 1979 we came to America.

 Fast forward to the present.
-When I lived in California the weather was nice and we had rain the Summer was never over 100 degrees Fahrenheit.
-Finding a place to grow things was a little challenging but when you find a space for your herb/vegetable garden everything you seeded, sprouted.
-I had never have to worried about if my seeds will sprout?
-It’s always when, it sprouts.
+When I lived in California the weather was nice and we had rain the summer was never over 100 degrees Fahrenheit.
+Finding a place to grow things was a little challenging but when you find a real estate for your herb/vegetable garden everything you seeded, sprout.

-Now that I’m living in the desert southwest of Arizona.
-Things here are a little different… Okay make that a major change in my everything in my knowledge of growing my herb/vegetable garden has skyrocketed to the moon.
+Now, that I’m living in the desert southwest of Arizona.
+Things here are a little different… Okay make that a major change in my everything in my knowledge of growing any herb/vegetable garden has skyrocketed to the moon.
 Everything I had learned while I was in California, just put it in the back burner and don’t even look at it, start fresh.

 Why?
 Omg!
 Let me emphasize the word DESERT hahaha.
 Desert!
 How am I going to plant anything in the desert?
 It’s hot, dry (dry heat), hardly any rain, and the temperature at its worst is 120 degrees Fahrenheit in the Summer!
 Everything wilted and died in front of me and there’s nothing I can do about it but watched helplessly, dying a little each time myself.

-I went through two years of watching my garden died, many failures, and I had to replant every year especially my herbs that I worked so hard to keep alive, all gone.
+I went through two years of watching my garden died and I had to replant every year especially my herbs that I worked so hard to keep alive, all gone.

-Some of my herbs are perennial.
-I learn that if I cover them up with sun shades they will survive, sometimes thrives during the hot months.
-I cover them from May every year until October.
+My herbs are perennial.
+I learn that if I cover them up with sun shades they will live, sometimes thrives during the hot months.
+That’s when I cover them up from May every year until October.

 For my vegetable I knew I have to replant and harvest every year.
 I have also learn when to plant my collard greens, muster greens, carrots, beets, and lettuces, all my greens.
 As well as my salsa recipe like tomatoes, leeks, cilantro (coriander), jalapenos, and many others plus my other herbs.

 I have wanted to start a blog for a very long time.
-I stumble across Wealthy Affiliate they host and maintain my website plus I could build my website through them.
+So, I stumble across Wealthy Affiliate, they host and maintain my website plus I could build my website through them.

-I have not found a web page about growing the herbs or vegetable garden that will help the younger Hmong generation find what they need in terms of what herbs to use postpartum.
+I have not found a web page about growing the herbs or vegetable garden that will help the younger Hmong generation find what they need in terms of what herbs to use postpartum or food to make.

 For us Hmong it is very important to maintain a healthy diet consist of only chicken products after birth for 30 days.
 We call it the purification days and we must use certain herbs for those days.
 It’s essential because it will not help you now but, in the long run.
 I found one website that talks about the care of postpartum but nothing about the herbs usage.